National Saturday Club

 - you have been eligible for free school meals during your secondary education

-We also have a couple of extra spaces in our Art and Design class.
-If you're interested in joining either class or have any questions please contact Liz Routhorn, Widening Participation Manager, on email@example.com or call 020 7133 4175.
+If you have any questions please contact Liz Routhorn, Widening Participation Manager, on firstname.lastname@example.org or call 020 7133 4175.